den-materials/agile-lab/README.md

 ## Wireframes
 Take 8 minutes to stetch out a simple wireframe of your app.
 Remember it doesn't matter how good the wireframe looks it matters that it catches all the major relevant features.
+You can draw your wireframe on paper, create a Word or PowerPoint document.

 Take 2 minutes to review your wireframe.
 Does every button or input map to a user story?
 Do you need to add new stories?